simonesilvestroni/m2m-website/_sound-design/ruff-trigger-playstation2-game.md

 ## Reactions

 Most of the less favorable feedback is focused on a couple of factors: a general lackluster gameplay and the excessive similarity with _Ratchet and Clank_.
-Our game intentionally wanted to resemble that title as an homage to the genre, however Playstos chose to sacrifice the initial ambition to limit the economic loss of a 7-year massive project, ending up accused of releasing a cheap rip-off.
+Our game intentionally wanted to resemble that title as an homage to the genre, however the initial ambition was sacrificed to limit the economic loss of a 7-year massive project, ending up with a cheap rip-off label attached to.

 ## Why didn't I join another game company